flatland-association/flatland-book/getting-started/first-submission.md

 ...
 ```

-You don't need to let the evaluation run until the end, since right now it is just using a random agent.
+You don't need to let the evaluation run until the end.
 The goal is simply to check that everything works as expected.

-When you will start implementing your own agents, this will allow you to check that your solutions are fully working.
+After extending this baseline, this process will allow you to check that your solution is fully working.

 🗂️ Code structure
 ---